The Cedar Presents

 $15 General Admission

 This is a seated show.
-General Admission tickets are available online, by phone, t Depth of Field, Electric Fetus, and The Cedar during shows.
+General Admission tickets are available online, by phone, and at Electric Fetus and The Cedar during shows.

 Please note: This show has been moved to Sunday, December 16.
 All tickets for purchased for original Friday, November 30th date will be valid at the door.
 If you cannot make the rescheduled date and need a refund, please contact firstname.lastname@example.org.